indecisiveuser/phylobio_project/README.md

 <figcaption aria-hidden="true">HKY 18S</figcaption>
 </figure>

-Note that the posterior probability of each branch is very low – most of them are below 0.2.
+Note that the posterior probability of each branch is very low – most posteriors are below 0.2.

 Therefore, it remained clear that more data was needed in order to create a more robust tree.
 Espeland et al. (2018) created a phylogeny of